 They provide the life giving income, work place, community initiatives and more.
-So you would like to think we gave it a bit of thought before we select them.
-And we have, here we focus on the values we seek out in our producers and the organisations behind them.
+So you would like to think we gave it a bit of thought before we selected them.
+And we have; here we focus on the aspects we seek out in our producers and any not for profit organisations associated with them.

-To us it means simply that they are doing what they say they are doing and we do our best to validate this.
+To us this means simply that they are doing what they say they are doing and we do our best to validate this.

-She has build on this connection to develop relationships with the organisation and continues to highly value communication, collaboration and her relationship with them.
+She has built on this connection to develop relationships with the organisation and continues to highly value communication, collaboration and her relationship with them.

 As for Dignity has grown, it has started to build relationships with new producers.
 These producers have credibility based on their association with external bodies such as World Fair Trade Organisation etc.